Find a doctor that prescribes Suboxone or similar medications

-Your prescriptions are covered by your prescription plan … which may be different from your insurance plan.
-Ask them if Suboxone prescriptions are covered, whether pre-authorization is required, quantity and duration limits if any, and the co-pay.
+Your prescriptions may be covered by your prescription plan … which may be different from your insurance plan.
+Ask them if Suboxone prescriptions are covered, whichbrand is covered, whether pre-authorization is required, quantity and duration limits if any, and the co-pay.

 Whether insurance pays or not … paying for the outpatient treatment … doctor’s fee, counseling fee, medication costs, tests … will still be cheaper than buying illicit drugs.